Fraudulent Hospital Liens

-A car accident or truck wreck can be devastating to you and your family.
-You’re hurt and need immediate hospital attention.
+Commonly, hospital liens arise following treatment for a car accident or truck wreck, which in and of itself can be devastating to you and your family.
+You are hurt and need immediate hospital attention.
 Texas law makers tried to help ensure that hospitals would treat all accident victims immediately, even those without automobile insurance, by passing a law that allows hospitals to attach a lien on any recovery you make from your injuries.

 - Why didn’t the hospital bill my health insurance?